rm-dr/lamb/README.md

  - Warn when overwriting macro
  - Syntax highlighting: parenthesis, bound variables, macros, etc
  - Pin header to top of screen
+ - Parser is a bit slow.
+Maybe we can do better?

 ## Mention in Docs
  - lambda functions only work with single-letter arguments